 Language selection (disabled by default, as it uses a session cookie)

-QR code generation of URL, to easily transfer pastes over to a mobile device
+QR code for paste URLs, to easily transfer them over to mobile devices

 Run into any issues?
 Have ideas for further developments?
 Please report them!